Saint of Killers: Origins

-Little is told of the Saint of Killers' past, but he fought for the Confederacy in the American Civil War, and was one of the most violent, bloodthirsty soldiers on the battlefield.
+The Saint of Killers' past fought for the Confederacy in the American Civil War and was one of the most violent, bloodthirsty soldiers on the battlefield.
 His reputation grew throughout the conflict, and after the war he was held in high regard and feared not only by the people he fought against and alongside, but by people who'd only heard of his legend.
 When the war ended, he returned to Texas, earning money from bounties on Indian scalps.

 During a raid on a group of Apaches, he met a captive young lady.
-The woman was injured, but whole, and thanked him for saving her from the horrible and savage acts they would commit, although he maintained that his intention was not to save her, and that she just happened to be there.
-Nevertheless, he offered her transportation back to her home in Laredo, Texas; but she refused, asking to go on with him.
+Although he maintained that his intention was not to save her and only did because she happened to be there, she was quite thankful and insisted on staying with him instead of returning to her home in Laredo, Texas.
 She saw a good man within him, and felt it her mission to bring the goodness out.
-They were together for a decade, having a daughter and living off the land together in the wild, happy and settled.
-For the first time in his life, he felt satisfaction and knew that there was more to his life than killing and the sport of death.
+They were together for a decade, had a daughter, and lived off the land, happy and settled.
+For the first time in his life, the Saint of Killers felt satisfaction and knew that there was more to his life than killing and the sport of death.

 At some point, his wife and daughter caught a fever and became bedridden, with the only medicine being a week away by horse.
 He pledged to get the medicine and get back in time.
-However, his journey was delayed by a gang of outlaws, led by the despicable Gumbo McCready, in the gritty town of Ratwater, Texas.
-As a result, by the time he returned home he found his wife and daughter dead.
+However, he was delayed in the town of Ratwater, Texas, by a gang of outlaws led by Gumbo McCready.
+As a result, by the time he returned home, his wife and daughter were already dead.
 Grief-stricken, he returned to the town of Ratwater and went on a killing spree, hunting down each of the gang members until all but McCready were dead.
-McCready took a girl hostage, but the gunslinger shot her through the head to get to his prey, damning himself.
-This shot was his downfall, however: having spent his last bullet on the girl, he pulled the trigger on McCready only to find he was out of ammo; McCready then knocked him out and impaled him in the chest with a shovel.
+McCready took a girl hostage, but the gunslinger shot her through the head to get to his prey.
+However, that turned out to be his last bullet, and McCready was able to get the advantage, knocking him out and impaling him through the chest with a shovel.